 Extended Project Qualification

-It is a one year course which is completed at Warwick in Year 12 so that their results are available when they apply to universities in Year 13.
+It is a one year course which is completed at Warwick in Year 12 so that results are available when boys apply to universities in Year 13.

-Topics chosen by students in the year 2018/19 include:
+Topics chosen by students in the past include:

 - The feasibility of creating an authentic performance of baroque music

 - The use of CRISPR as a treatment for neoplasia

 - The effectiveness of the International Criminal Court

 - An evaluation of the responses of China and the UK to the COVID-19 crisis